BunniwuvsPoni/Tools/O365/Security and Compliance Center/Compliance Security Filter.md

 - New-ComplianceSecurityFilter -FilterName <Name> -Users (username)@(domain).(tld) -Filters "Mailbox_PrimarySmtpAddress -eq '(username)@(domain).(tld)'" -Action All

 ## Notes:
-*By creating filters, i.e. allowing all permissions to (email), you are implicilty excluding all other data sources...
+*By creating filters, you are implicilty excluding all other data sources...
-- To Restrict all, include Exchange Online and SharePoint Online
+- To Restrict all, include Exchange Online and SharePoint Online Filters

 To specify specific mailboxes, use the following filter:
 - Mailbox_PrimarySmtpAddress -eq '(email)'